 And we might not need anything else anymore since the quality of our phone cameras keeps getting better.
 But of course, better quality means larger files and all those great shots can add up and take up precious storage space.

-To maximize your space without losing your precious memories, it is recommended that you upload or backup your photos and videos online.
+To maximize your space without losing your memories, it is recommended that you upload or backup your photos and videos online.

 Apple's own iCloud Photo Library service maximizes your iPhone's storage space by backing up full resolution versions of your photos online while keeping lower resolution versions locally on your phone.